Werner Herzog: Acting and other endeavours

 He appeared in person opposite Tom Cruise as the villain Zec Chelovek in the 2012 action film Jack Reacher.
 Herzog gained attention in 2013 when he released a 35-minute public service announcement-style documentary, From One Second to the Next, demonstrating the danger of texting while driving and financed by AT&T, Sprint, Verizon, and T-Mobile as part of their It Can Wait driver safety campaign.
 The film, which documents four stories in which texting and driving led to tragedy or death, initially received more than 1.7 million YouTube views and was subsequently distributed to over 40,000 high schools.
 In July 2013, Herzog contributed to an art installation entitled "Hearsay of the Soul", for the Whitney Biennial, which was later acquired as a permanent exhibit by the J. Paul Getty Museum in Los Angeles.
-In late 2013, he voiced some of the English-language dub of Hayao Miyazaki's The Wind Rises.
+In late 2013, he voiced Castorp in the English dub of Hayao Miyazaki's The Wind Rises.

 In 2019, Herzog joined the cast of the Disney+ live-action Star Wars television series The Mandalorian, portraying The Client, a character with nebulous connections to the Empire.
 Herzog accepted the role after being impressed with the screenplay, although he said he had never seen any of the Star Wars films.

-In June 2022, Herzog published his debut novel, titled The Twilight World, telling the story of Hiroo Onoda, a Japanese soldier who had refused to surrender for decades while hiding in the jungle of a Philippine island.
+In June 2022, Herzog published his debut novel The Twilight World, a fictionalized account of Hiroo Onoda, a Japanese soldier in World War II who only surrendered in 1974 after hiding out on Lubang Island in the Philippines for almost 29 years.
 Herzog had met Onoda in Tokyo more than two decades before, and the two had discussed the jungle; Herzog used jungles as settings of many of his important works.
-Herzog said his novel was a fictional account of Onoda's ordeal of being stranded in a jungle fighting a war that had officially ended.
 He has said, "Most details are factually correct; some are not".